Matzek, Braves blank Mets

 The sturdy left-hander struck out four in two innings in relief of starter Kyle Wright for the Braves, who have won five in a row.
 Wright was wild and pitched only 3 1/3 innings in his second start, surrendering five hits and four walks while throwing 75 pitches.
 He struck out five and was the beneficiary of some good defensive support.

 A.J.
 Minter (one inning) and Shane Greene (1 2/3 innings) followed Matzek.
 Closer Mark Melancon worked around a hit and a walk to finish the game in a non-save situation.
-Mets outfielder Yoenis Cespedes did not show up for Sunday's game in Atlanta.
-The team said it did not know his whereabouts.
+New York played without outfielder Yoenis Cespedes, who had opted out of the season, according to general manager Brodie Van Wagenen.

+Cespedes didn't show up for the game, prompting concern for his safety after the Mets said they didn't know his whereabouts and were unsuccessful in contacting him.
+Van Wagenen said after the game that he heard from Cespedes' agent in the middle of the game, and that was when he learned the 34-year-old was opting out.

 - READ MORE ON: